-What happened This day in History on January 19th
+Find More Details for What happened 19th January This Day in History on your birthday

 The Palmer Raids ( named for Alexander Mitchell Palmer, United States Attorney General ) were a series of controversial raids by the U.S. Justice and Immigration Departments from 1919 to 1921 on suspected radical leftists in the United States .
 These arrests were made under the provisions of the Espionage Act of 1917 and the Sedition Act of 1918